Battle of Belvoir Castle: Campaign

 On 11 May 1182 Saladin left Egypt and led his army north toward Damascus via Ayla on the Red Sea.
 As he moved north, his army entered lands belonging to the fiefs of Montreal (Shobak) and Kerak.
 Saladin encamped at Jerba and launched raids on Montreal, which did great damage to the crops.
 At a council of war, the Crusader princes pondered two courses of action.
 They could move across the Jordan River to protect the exposed fiefs.
-Raymond of Tripoli argued against this strategy, saying that would leave too few soldiers to protect the kingdom.
-The aggressive Baldwin overruled Raymond and the Crusader army moved to Petra in the Jordan, thus defending the lands of his vassal.
+Raymond III of Tripoli argued against this strategy, saying that would leave too few soldiers to protect the Kingdom of Jerusalem.
+The aggressive Baldwin IV overruled Raymond III and the Crusader army moved to Petra in the Jordan, thus defending the lands of his vassal.

-Meanwhile, Saladin's nephew, Farrukh Shah, led a force from Damascus to ravage the now-undefended Latin Principality of Galilee.
+Meanwhile, Saladin's nephew, Farrukh Shah, led a force from Damascus to ravage the now-undefended Christian Principality of Galilee.
 In this destructive raid, the emirs of Bosra, Baalbek and Homs and their followers joined Farrukh.
 Before returning to Damascus, the raiders seized the cave castle of Habis Jaldak in the Yarmuk Valley from its weak Frankish garrison.

 Out in the Transjordan, the main armies still faced each other.
 A Frankish plan was proposed to occupy the water points, thus forcing Saladin into the desert, but the Crusaders were unable to carry this out.
 The Muslim commander moved north and reached Damascus on 22 June.
 The Crusaders recrossed the Jordan into Galilee and concentrated their army at La Sephorie, six miles northwest of Nazareth.

 After a three-week breathing spell, Saladin marched out of the Damascus on 11 July and advanced to Al-Quhwana on the southern shore of the Sea of Galilee.
-From there he sent forces to raid the Jordan valley, Grand Gerin (Jenin) and the district of St Jean d'Acre.
+From there he sent forces to raid the Jordan Valley, Grand Gerin (Jenin) and the district of St Jean d'Acre.
 One raiding column attacked Bethsan but was driven off.
 Saladin took his main army, crossed to the west side of the Jordan and moved south along the high ground.